manleyhimself/lab-forms-in-sinatra-ruby-003-public/Readme.md

 ### Add the edit link

-Add a link on each students profile that directs users to the edit view.
-Students should be now be editable from here.
-Edit one.
+Add a link on each song show page that directs users to the edit view and fix the songs!.